Connections

 Configuration in connections.py

-For more complex connection setups, you can use Python code in pyconfigs/connections.py
+For more complex connection setups, you can use Python code in pyconfigs/connections.py.
+The file should define a main function that takes two parameters.
+The following is an example:

 from typing import Any